 Free to all participants, the Saturday Music Lab is held at Dalton Center on the campus of Western Michigan University.
 The two-hour experience involves singing, moving and instrument-playing activities designed and presented by area Master Music Educators with assistance from WMU music education and music therapy majors.

-These experiences not only enrich school-based curricular instruction for K-6 students, but also provide opportunities for WMU music education majors to refine their instructional and leadership skills in a real-world environment.
+These experiences not only enrich school-based curricular instruction for K-5 students, but also provide opportunities for professional education majors in the School of Music to refine their instructional and leadership skills in a real-world environment.

-The Music Education Program at WMU places great value on field-based learning.
-We partner with area school districts to provide practicum experiences in each of our music education methods classes.
-WMU students who serve as Saturday Music Lab assistants are enrolled in MUS 2480 Teaching and Learning in Music, an undergraduate course in music education.
+Professional Education programs in the School of Music place great value on field-based learning.
+We partner with area school districts and healthcare agencies and individuals to provide practicum experiences in each of our music education and music therapy methods classes.
+WMU students who serve as Saturday Music Lab assistants are enrolled in undergraduate courses MUS 2480 Teaching and Learning in Music and MUS 1800 Experiencing Music Education.

 The Saturday Music Lab is funded by a grant from the WMU College of Fine Arts, and provided by the School of Music as a service to the Greater Kalamazoo community.
 For more information, contact Dr. Ken Smith, (269) 387-4621.